lzhudson/ignite-feed/CONTRIBUTING.md

 ## About our deal

 Hi!
-I'm Laura and i'm the creator and maintainer of this project.
+I'm Hudson and i'm the creator and maintainer of this project.

 If you encounter bugs, please **do** open an issue describing the bug and including steps to easily reproduce it (bonus points for a CodeSandbox that demonstrates the problem).